Authored by Monica Gray

 Top 6 Waterproof Sandals for Kayaking Trips

 Preparing for an epic kayaking journey takes time, but it’s well worth the effort.
 It’s not as simple as jumping into a kayak and cruising down the river.
 You’ll have to take weather, supplies, water, food, route planning, and other things into consideration.
 We recommend going on shorter kayaking trips before embarking on a multi-day kayak trip.
 It’s important to get a feel for your kayak and the differing tides and currents you may encounter.
 Bringing a buddy with you is also recommended, not only for the company but for safety reasons.
 If one of you gets hurt or injured, you’ll have another person there to help you.
 There’s power in numbers for a reason.
+My favorite part about kayaking with a buddy, though, has to be the conversation.
+There's no better way to get to know someone than out in nature or cruising down some whitewater.
+Just like camping, I've had some beautiful, deep conversations with friends that have stuck with me.
+And the more prepared you are, the more seamless your trip will be.
+That's where we come in.

 Always assume your gear will get wet.
 You’re spending a majority of your time on water, so it’s likely a few splashes here and there will enter your kayak, especially on days with a stronger current and higher waves.
 This is also why you want quality shoes for kayaking that are durable and waterproof.
 We've compiled a list of the best waterproof sandals out there.